singhpalash/RV32IF-Processor/README.md

   - The current design has inorder f class with future work looking to incorporate out-of-order f class to reduce latency.

-  - This inorder f-class pipeline uses stall for long latency operations like multiply and divison.
+  - This inorder f-class pipeline is well balanced as each arithmetic instruction takes exactly 5 cycles

   - Also the floating point alu in itself is pipelined.